-- a. the area of the exempted block is 20 ha or less, unless the district manager determines that the use of the PB method on a larger waste assessment area will not create a significant revenue risk to the government, - b. the parent block was surveyed using plots, - c. the parent block waste survey is in the Waste System records, and on the Coast, the parent block was surveyed using Appendix 6, Coast grading procedures, - d. the district manager determines that: - i. the anticipated amount of waste in the exempted block is similar to the amount of waste in the parent block, and - ii. the species composition in each of the two blocks was similar.
+- a. the area of the exempted block is 20 ha or less, unless the district manager determines that the use of the PB method on a larger waste assessment area will not create a significant revenue risk to the government, - b. the parent block was surveyed usingplots, - c. the parent block waste survey is in the Waste System records and the parent block was surveyed using Appendix 6, Coast grading procedures, - d. the district manager determines that: - i. the anticipated amount of waste in the exempted block is similar to the amount of waste in the parent block, and - ii. the species composition in each of the two blocks was similar.